 “The trouble with Swedes is that they haven’t had a war for so long that their eyes automatically glaze over at the mere mention of one.
 And Hjördis is no exception,” David mused.

-“Being Swedish I was a pro-British neutral, but the war meant more to David,” Hjördis said.
-“Somehow, I think these were the happiest and most exciting years of his whole eventful life.”
+“Being Swedish I was a pro-British neutral, but the war meant more to David,” Hjördis continued, before pointedly adding: “Somehow, I think these were the happiest and most exciting years of his whole eventful life.”

 In 1940, David met Primula Rollo, the grand-daughter of the Marquis of Downshire and the love of his life, and soon had the warmth of a family to make his life complete.